dodona-edu/judge-html/docs/pages/emmet-syntax.md

 # Emmet Syntax

+_For more information, refer to the [official Emmet docs](https://docs.emmet.io/abbreviations/syntax/)_

 All `find_*` methods support `Emmet Syntax`, which allows you to perform search queries in a (**much**) shorter way.
 This comes in handy when you want to quickly find a deeply-nested element along a very specific path.
 This document aims to first explain this syntax, and then provide a few examples to show how it works (and to show how much shorter it can be).
 The methods will always display the character count, to show you that `Emmet Syntax` is always **almost twice** as compact (and for more complex cases, even more than that).

 To indicate that a specific method supports this, all of them have the following line underneath their header in their respective documentation: